Sign up for the iWire to get breaking news, events and the species spotlight.

 Comments: Describe the species, impact, infestation or generally what you are seeing.

 Please upload a photo of the specimen or the site where the specimen was seen.
-Image file must be a .jpg, .gif or .png format.
+NOTE: The photo file must be no larger than 2 MB in size.

 Share